ZHJEE/OpenTAP/doc/User Guide/Introduction/Readme.md

 -	CLI - command line interface for installed plugins, and
 -   Package Manager - a tool to manage installed plugins

-This overview is dedicated to OpenTAP itself; a detailed description, along with common usage scenarios, of the latter two tools will be given in the following chapters.
+This overview is dedicated to OpenTAP itself.
+A detailed description, along with common usage scenarios, of the latter two tools will be given in the following chapters.

 ### Test plans